amplience/dc-demostore-core/docs/DeepDive.md

 ![Shoppable Image](../media/component-shoppableImage-ai-hotspot.png)

-It will automatically be added with the same name for selector and target, for instance `.brush` for the selector, and `brush` for the target.
+It will automatically be added with the same name for selector and target, for instance `.bench` for the selector, and `bench` for the target.
 You can then change to one of the selectors above.

 #### Polygon